dcoates83/Azure-Sky-Ragdolls/pages/about.md

                   Bicolors.</p>
               </div>
               <div>
-                <h4 class="color-header">Van</h4>
+                <h4 class="color-header">High White</h4>
                 <img src="assets/dandilion.jpeg" alt="van ragdoll" class="ragdoll-img">
-                <p>Van is a type of Medium White Spotting Factor expression.
-Vans are a uncommon version of
+                <p>All white is from white markings are from spotting factor expression.
+High whites, while not show standard, are very sought after by pet owners as they are very flashy and unique. </p>
-                  Bicolors, but with more white areas making them very flashy.
-We usually have one in every litter from Sapphire and Tzar and there should also be some in the litters from Athena and Amethys.</p>
+                <p> We usually have one in every litter from every liter when we cross a bicolor, with another bicolor.</p>
               </div>
               <div>
                 <h4 class="color-header">Mitted</h4>